Magnetic Effects of Electric Current

 Maximum force is exerted on the current carrying conductor if it is perpendicular to the direction of magnetic field.

-Q4.
+Q 4.
 Name and state the law which is used to determine the direction of force on a current carrying conductor placed in a magnetic field?

 Explanation: